MicrosoftDocs/minecraft-creator/creator/Reference/Content/AddonsReference/Examples/AddonItems.md

 ---
 author: mammerla
 ms.author: mikeam
-title: Addons Documentation - Items
+title: Default Minecraft Item Listings
 description: "A reference document detailing the available items for use in Minecraft: Bedrock Edition" ms.service: minecraft-bedrock-edition
 ---

-# Addons Documentation - Items
+# Default Minecraft Item Listings

 Listed below are the available Items for use in Minecraft: Bedrock Edition.